cajhin/capsicain/README.md

 - Almost everything is configurable via .ini file

 - Modifier remapping
-  CapsLock to MOD9, LeftShift to Backspace, Escape to RightWin, anything goes.
+  F and J to Shift, CapsLock to MOD9, LCtrl to Return, Rotate Alt>Shift>Control>Alt.
+If it sends a scancode, you can remap it.

 - Powerful modfier combos
   Can do keycombos with all 15 modifiers with a single one-liner rule.